olliw42/mLRS-docu/docs/DRONECAN.md

 Receivers using MAVLink via DroneCAN are a relatively new application of ArduPilot's DroneCAN virtual serial ports, and issues not seen before may be exposed now.
 ArduPilot has been found to have these limitations:

+#### ArduPilot all versions

+- In MissionPlanner, on the DroneCAN/UAVCAN page one cannot communicate with the CAN nodes when connected via the mLRS link (mLRS has code to prevent this, as there is a critical bug in some ArduPilot versions which would lead to a crash of ArduPilot).
+It works normally when the flight controller is connected to MissionPlanner e.g. via USB.
+- RC out functionality for CRSF or SBus cannot be used in combination with DroneCAN RC.

 #### ArduPilot 4.5.x

-- In MissionPlanner, the DroneCAN/UAVCAN page does not work, i.e., one cannot communicate with the CAN nodes via the mLRS link (mLRS has code to prevent this, as there is a critical bug in ArduPilot which otherwise would lead to a crash of ArduPilot).
-- The baudrate in the mLRS receiver ("Rx Ser Baudrate" parameter) and of the DroneCAN virtual serial port ("CAN_D1_UC_S1_BD" parameter) should be set to 57600; otherwise the MAVLink flow control will not work properly.
+- The baudrate of the DroneCAN virtual serial port ("CAN_D1_UC_S1_BD" parameter) should be set to 57600; otherwise the MAVLink flow control will not work properly.
-- RC out functionality for CRSF or SBUS cannot be used in combination with DroneCAN RC.
-As DroneCAN RC only provides RSSI and not LQ or SNR, it might be tempting to use CRSF in addition but this will not work with 4.5.
 - OSD is limited to RSSI.
+- RC out functionality for CRSF or SBus cannot be used in combination with DroneCAN RC.
+As DroneCAN RC only provides RSSI and not LQ or SNR, it might be tempting to use CRSF in addition but this will not work.